Cash flow management for construction businesses

 min read

-• Due to the nature of project-based work, with funds raised upfront before many of the details are clear, managing cash flow is a moving target.
+Due to the nature of construction projects, with funds raised upfront before many of the details are clear, managing cash flow is a moving target.
+Payments are often tied to project milestones, which can lead to cash flow gaps, especially if there are unexpected delays or spiralling costs.

-• The "S" shape of the curve indicates that initially, expenditures are low during the planning and early stages of the project.
+• Initially, expenditures are low during the planning and early stages of the project.

 • As the project progresses, costs accelerate, peaking during the most active phase of construction.